russwyte/slabby/README.md

 Slabby implements the [Model Context Protocol](https://modelcontextprotocol.io), which allows AI assistants like Claude to interact with external tools and services.
 When you ask Claude Code to read or update Slab content, it:

-1. Uses your Slab API token to authenticate
+1. Uses your Slab API token to authenticate (format: `Authorization: token YOUR_TOKEN`)
-2. Makes requests to the Slab REST API
+2. Makes requests to the Slab GraphQL API at `https://api.slab.com/v1/graphql`
 3. Returns results to Claude Code
 4. All edits are attributed to your user account in Slab